 - Solution 5: Restore to factory reset in DFU mode

 Solution 1: Charge your iPhone

 If you are lucky, then you would be able to fix the iPhone not opening by simply charging it.
 When our device runs on a low battery, it displays a prompt.
 You can simply connect it to a charger to ensure that the phone won't switch off.
 Whenever my iPhone won't turn on, this is the first thing that I check.
 Let your phone charge for a while and try to switch it on.

 If your phone still isn't charging, then there could be an issue with its battery or the lightning cable.
 Make sure that you are using an authentic and working cable.
 Check all the sockets and the adapter as well.
 Also, you should know the current battery health of your device to avoid such an unpleasant situation.

-Solution 2: Hard restart your iPhone
+Solution 2: Force Reboot your iPhone